skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 ## What platforms to do deploy to?

-Mobile, browser, embedded, server, etc and browser, server, editor plugins.
+Mobile, browser, embedded, server, etc and server, editor plugins.

 ## What would you like to see added to the Haxe compiler?